miércoles, 16 de diciembre de 2015

 How many roads most a man walk down

-How many seas must a white dove sail
+Before you call him a man ?How many seas must a white dove sail

 Before she sleeps in the sand ?